 Another seeming paradox is the ability for a healthy psyche to be both engaged and detached.
 Not surprising, we’re going to need a two-fold approach to resolve this contradiction.
 We need to explore whether our detachment is actually indifference, caused by our fear of being involved and our unwillingness to endure any pain.
 If we won’t take a risk because we’re afraid to love, then our detachment is in distortion.
 On the flip side, if our involvement means we’re super-tense, insisting in a childish way on having what we want when we want it, we’ve turned the idea of being engaged inside out.

-We are being active when we explore our inner levels of consciousness; we are being active when we struggle through overcoming our resistance; we are being active when we question ourselves about the until now hidden destructive aspects that show themselves; we are being active when we reeducate the ignorant nature of our young split off aspects; we are being active when our ego seeks out our Higher Self for guidance and help in healing; we are being active when we replace a limiting, incorrect idea about life with a new truthful concept.
+We are being active when we explore our inner levels of consciousness; and we are being active when we struggle through overcoming our resistance; we are being active when we question ourselves about the until now hidden destructive aspects that show themselves; and we are being active when we reeducate the ignorant nature of our young split off aspects; we are being active when our ego seeks out our Higher Self for guidance and help in healing; and we are being active when we replace a limiting, incorrect idea about life with a new truthful concept.

 Every time the ego reaches out to either the Higher Self or the destructive child, we are taking action.
 Then it’s time to wait with patience, to passively allow the unfolding and expressing of both these levels.
 That’s how we find the right blend of these two approaches—activity and passivity—when we are meditating.
 Both movements must be present in our psyche for the universal powers of creativity to function.

 Our goal is not to slay the destructive aspects of ourselves.
-No, these parts need instruction so they can be freed and allowed to grow up; then salvation can become a real thing.
+No, these parts need instruction so they can be freed and allowed to grow up.
+Then salvation can become a real thing.
 As we do this, our ego will, sure enough, move steadily closer to becoming unified with the greater Higher Self.